 To take the hit, remove the bowl piece to reveal an open mouthpiece.
 Now go to take a pull as you would with any smoking device and push the bottle downward.
 The downward force will create pressure that forces the smoke up and out the mouthpiece, deliver a huge hit!

 A Roor bong is the mother of all bongs.
 Some say there are two types of smokers.
 Those who dream of owning a Roor and those who own a Roor.
-Others say it’s a whole lot of green spent on a bong that could instead go to green for smoke.
+Others say it’s a whole lot of green spent on a smoking pipe that could instead go to green for smoke.

 A Roor does not have a rubber seal where the stem goes into the glass.
-Everything is blown into the bong.
+Everything is blown into the smoking pipe.
 This very popular glass piece is known to hit hard and clean.
 They are made of quality, German glass which is a bit more durable than the kind of glass you see on some other beautiful, decorative pipes.
 Indeed, Roor bongs are a stoner status symbol.

 Perhaps the stoniest smokers on earth like this one because you can hit it and hit and hit it and hit it and you won’t cough.
 So, you will seriously enjoy yourself.
 But you still should know when to quit!
 It’s up to you!

 How does it work?
 Basically, it sends the water and the smoke through percolators, like the kind coffee pots have.
-There are “tree percs,” which are when percolator tubes vertically are assembled inside the bong.
+There are “tree percs,” which are when percolator tubes vertically are assembled inside the smoking pipe.
 There also are “inline percs” which are percolators that send water and smoke through the tubes horizontally.

 You get such a clean hit, you don’t realize how much smoke there really is hence why so many people love the Percolator Bong!